Intuit Inc. (INTU)'s Financial Results Comparing With Paylocity Holding Corporation (NASDAQ:PCTY) | New Business Observer

 |69.56%

-For the past year Intuit Inc. was less bullish than Paylocity Holding Corporation.
+For the past year Intuit Inc.’s stock price has smaller growth than Paylocity Holding Corporation.

 Summary